Duaa-Raed/BI-Sales-Customer-Insights/README.md

 Sales & Customer Insights: Driving Revenue through Data Intelligence
 =====================================================================

-📊 Project Overview
+ Project Overview
 -------------------

 This project presents a comprehensive sales and customer performance analysis using data from the AdventureWorks ecosystem.
 The goal is to transform raw transactional data into strategic business assets by identifying growth opportunities, segmenting customer behavior, and tracking global sales performance using a full-stack data approach.

-🎯 Key Business Impact
+ Key Business Impact
 ----------------------

-**Customer Segmentation:** Classified 480+ customers into actionable tiers (High Rollers, Loyal, Regular), enabling targeted retention strategies that focus resources on the 38 elite customers generating 40%+ of total revenue.
+- Classified 480+ customers into 3 tiers (38 High Rollers, 143 Loyal, 297 Regular)

-**Growth Forecasting:** Identified critical seasonal spikes (e.g., +814% growth in Oct 2011, +441% in March 2014), providing a strategic roadmap for inventory planning and promotional campaign timing.
+- Identified +814% growth spike in Oct 2011 and +441% in March 2014

-**Market Dominance:** Ranked top-performing products across global markets, revealing the U.S. as a high-volume powerhouse with 3,000+ unit sales per product—critical insight for supply chain optimization.
+- Ranked top products across markets with 3,000+ units in U.S. market

-**Order Efficiency:** Developed an automated classification system for 28,000+ sales orders, identifying 2,127 high-value transactions (avg $15K+) to enable specialized fulfillment processes and reduce delivery times by 23%.
+- Developed classification system for 28,000+ orders, flagging 2,127 high-value transactions

-🛠️ The Tech Stack & Methodology
+ The Tech Stack & Methodology
 -------------------------------

 **Data Extraction & Transformation (SQL)**